oracle/terraform-provider-oci/website/docs/d/database_migration_job_advisor_report.html.markdown

 * `number_of_fatal_blockers` - Number of Fatal Blocker results in the advisor report.
 * `number_of_informational_results` - Number of Informational results in the advisor report.
 * `number_of_warnings` - Number of Warning results in the advisor report.
-* `report_location_details` - Details to access Pre-Migration Advisor report.
+* `report_location_details` - Details to access Premigration Advisor report.
-	* `location_in_source` - Path in the Source Registered Connection where the Pre-Migration advisor report can be accessed.
+	* `location_in_source` - File system path on the Source Database host where the Premigration Advisor report can be accessed.
-	* `object_storage_details` - Details to access Pre-Migration Advisor report in the specified Object Storage bucket, if any.
+	* `object_storage_details` - Details to access Premigration Advisor report in the specified Object Storage bucket.
-		* `bucket` - Name of the bucket containing the Pre-Migration Advisor report.
+		* `bucket` - Name of the bucket containing the Premigration Advisor report.
 		* `namespace` - Object Storage namespace.
-		* `object` - Pre-Migration Advisor report object name.
+		* `object` - Premigration Advisor report object name.
-* `result` - Pre-Migration advisor result.
+* `result` - Premigration Advisor result.